conormcafee/mitso-marketing/src/pages/our-work/willow.md

   - Image: /assets/027-cara-s-photos-july-24-2019_.jpg
   - Image: /assets/willow-logo.jpg
   - Image: /assets/037-cara-s-photos-july-28-2019_.jpg
+testimonial: >-
+  I first approached MiTSO 5 weeks ago when I had a business idea that I wanted to design a website for.
+Maeve and Roisin worked with me  providing innovative ideas, strategic and general advice.
+They were both really helpful, positive, approachable and professional in all our dealings.
+Most importantly they shared my enthusiasm for the project and really went above and beyond to deliver it.
+This has helped get my business off to the best start possible for which I am so thankful.
+I would highly recommend approaching MiTSO for marketing advice.
+testimonialFrom: 'Cara Heaney, Owner, Willow Designer Dress Hire'
 ---
 Willow is a designer dress hire service based in Newry, Co.
 Down passionate about sustainable fashion and making designer brands accessible for everyone.